resoltico/test/dataset/web2md-output.md

 ##### Performance _Conformance_: Making Slow Code Acceptable

 Optimization specialists suffer from **algorithm rhythm** disorder—involuntarily tapping out `O(log n)` beats with their fingers.
 The **cache stash** compulsion drives engineers to store unnecessary 10 gigabytes of data in memory just in case while muttering about millisecond performance gains.
+When analyzing algorithmic efficiency, they obsessively cite the amortized time complexity equation $T ( n ) = c 1 n 2 + c 2 n ⋅ log ( n ) + c 3 n + c 4$ with religious fervor, while rarely calculating the actual constants that determine real-world performance.

 Junior developers can be identified by their ==loop droop== fatigue when someone explains why we don't use *O(n^4^)* algorithms in production.
 The `benchmark henchman` phenomenon describes team members who obsessively measure performance without contributing fixes—a form of technical procrastination.